Skip to content

 Claudia Robles, Spring 2022 ECC Graduate

 At ECC, I made sure to start on the right foot.
-My grades improved, and I made the honor’s list my first year, moving up to the dean’s list by my second year.
+My grades improved, and I made the honors list my first year, moving up to the dean’s list by my second year.
 Though my classes were remote, I learned about Student Life through ECC’s website and wanted to become more engaged on campus through clubs, so I reached out.
-I connected with Student Government and the Human Services Club and was elected to an officer position where I have learned many valuable leadership skills.
+I connected with the Student Government and the Human Services Club and was elected to an officer position where I have learned many valuable leadership skills.

 Claudia Robles '22